by Gaurav Dubey (MS Biotechnology)

 To learn more about Vivitrol, check out our evidence-based review of Vivitrol here.

-Closing Thoughts on the Safety & Efficacy of Buprenorphine in the Treatment of Opioid Addiction
+Closing Thoughts on the Safety & Efficacy of Buprenorphine Treatment for Opioid Addiction

 Increasingly, the clinical community is considering buprenorphine treatment an “attractive” and “underutilized” approach.
 Amidst the desolation of the current opioid epidemic, the need for any and all effective treatments is at an all-time high.
 Buprenorphine containing drugs like Suboxone play a novel role in combating the opioid epidemic, particularly due to their immense safety profile—especially when compared to its predecessor, methadone.
 Are increased Suboxone prescriptions actually helping quell this epidemic?
 It’s hard to provide a categorically definite answer.
 While some studies have certainly proven bupe’s efficacy, other recent findings draw this conclusion into question.
 For instance, “Suboxone is apparently now the No. 1 prescribed drug in Tennessee, but in spite of this overdose death rates have gone up in Tennessee, so there is no evidence that rising Suboxone prescriptions have decreased overdose deaths [in Tennessee].”14

 As research continues to discover better treatment modalities for opioid use disorder, further study into buprenorphine as a key agent in the battle against opioid addiction is vital.
 It is imperative to better study and characterizes whether buprenorphine maintenance therapy can be efficacious at eliminating withdrawal and successfully helping opioid-dependent users on their path to recovery, and highly recommended by this biologist and author in recovery.